rogerllorens/home/docs/implementation_status.md

 ## 8. Massive Rooms Rollout

-**Status:** Front-end lobby and room views call the `/rooms` REST endpoints and Signal topics directly; mock payloads are loaded only when `NEXT_PUBLIC_ENABLE_MOCKS=true`.
+**Status:** `/rooms` REST endpoints and Signal message families are now implemented in the Fastify API/Signal service, providing live history, reports, reactions, and slow-mode enforcement for development and QA.

 **Outstanding work:**

-- Implement `/rooms` REST endpoints, `rooms` Prisma models, and Redis-backed sharding for fan-out.
+- Persist rooms/messages/moderation data to Postgres/Redis instead of the
+  in-memory store and introduce true sharding/backpressure controls.
-- Extend the Signal service with the `ROOM_*` message family, backpressure handling, slow-mode enforcement, and aggregation of reactions/polls.
+- Extend the Signal service with polls, prioritised moderation queues, and aggregation once persistence exists.
 - Persist room membership, moderation actions, and token transfers/gifts in the ledger with the correct splits.